OMNIA, ESPOO ADULT EDUCATION CENTRE

 • Credits can be obtained from the credit courses, and the student’s credits are displayed in the My Studyinfo service (opintopolku.fi).

-• If the student wants to receive credits in the national Koski database, they must give permission for the registration of credits.
-The student should give their consent in Ilmonet when registering for the course or before the second lesson.
-If the student cannot give permission through Ilmonet, they must contact the customer service of the Adult Education Centre.
+• If the student wants to receive credits in the national Koski database (oph.fi), they must give permission for the registration of credits.
+Consent is given on Ilmonet during course enrolment or at the latest before the second teaching session.

 • In order to earn credits, the course must be completed successfully.
 The learning objectives, evaluation criteria and scope of credit courses are provided in the course description and in more detail on eRequirements (can be accessed by the section Links in the course description).